EnterpriseDB/tpa/docs/HAProxy.md

 psql -U pgbouncer -p 6432 -h localhost pgbouncer -c 'RECONNECT'
 ```

-THe above commands results in the following behavior:
+The above commands result in the following behavior:

 1. HAProxy starts sending new connections to `node2`
 2. All existing connections are marked as needing reconnection by PgBouncer